-Remove Duplicates feature removes duplicate rows from the selected columns.
+The Remove Duplicates feature removes duplicate rows from the selected columns.

 Duplicate rows are deleted in this process.

-In this example, we’ve started with the data in the column B. As we don’t want to destroy our original data, first we’ve copied our data to the column G and then removed the duplicates.
+In this example, we’ve started with the data in column B. As we don’t want to destroy our original data, first we’ve copied our data to column G and then removed the duplicates.

 Data that was deleted in the process is marked orange: